GriffinPlus/docker-zimbra/deploy/README.md

 The Zimbra container is about to run behind a reverse-proxy in front of *zimbra-store*, respectively the web service part of it.
 You should disable Zimbra's own NGINX HTTP[S] proxy in this menu, because running two reverse proxys in a line causes redirection loops.
 The nginx-proxy will directly proxy requests to the *Jetty* web service.
-Furthermore you should disable *strict server name enforcement* to allow the web service to be accessed without restricting the server name to configured virtual domains.
+Furthermore you should set `strict server name enforcement` to `no` to allow the web service to be accessed without restricting the server name to configured virtual domains.

 This step should be done **before** configuring the *zimbra-store* as disabling the proxy influences the web service settings.